Erin Maye Quade

 Erin Maye Quade (born March 12, 1986) is an American politician from the state of Minnesota.
 A member of the Democratic–Farmer–Labor Party (DFL), she was elected to the Minnesota Senate in 2022.

 A former staffer for U.S. Representative Keith Ellison, Maye Quade served in the Minnesota House of Representatives from 2017 to 2019.
 In 2018, she was a candidate for lieutenant governor of Minnesota, serving as Erin Murphy's running mate.
 The DFL endorsed the Murphy-Maye Quade ticket, making Maye Quade the first LGBTQ person to be endorsed on a major Minnesota political party's ticket.

 Early life and education

 Maye Quade is biracial: her mother is white and her father is Black.
 She was raised Lutheran.
 She graduated from Eastview High School in Apple Valley, Minnesota, in 2004, and from the University of St. Thomas in Saint Paul with a Bachelor of Arts in political science and justice and peace studies in 2008.
 She began organizing on campus in support of social justice causes affecting queer professors, disabled students, and other issues.

 Career

 After college, Maye Quade became a community organizer.
 She worked as a staffer for U.S. Representative Keith Ellison, who encouraged her to run for office.

-In 2024, Maye Quade was selected to join the Future Caucus 2025-2026 Innovation Fellowship as a member of the Prenatal-to-Three cohort, recognizing her work in healthcare policy as a member of the Minnesota legislature.